-MSCI's gauge of stocks in 47 countries across the globe gained 0.98 percent, helped by gains in developed markets from the United States to Europe and Asia.
-The broad index was at its highest level since March.
+MSCI's gauge of stocks in 47 countries across the globe climbed 1 percent, helped by gains in developed markets from the United States to Europe and Asia.
+The broad index was at its highest level since March 14.

 The benchmark S&P 500 and the Nasdaq indexes hit records, bond prices fell and copper prices rose as the United States and Mexico agreed to overhaul the North American Free Trade Agreement (NAFTA), putting pressure on Canada to agree to the new terms on auto trade and other issues to remain part of the three-nation pact.
 Agreement could ease concerns about an escalation in global trade tensions.

 Major currencies gained against the U.S. dollar, which has been a safe haven from months of trade tensions.

 "The (NAFTA) talks add to the sense that while the U.S. is still bogged down in its trade conflict with China, it is perhaps more willing to compromise elsewhere such as with Mexico and the EU," said Ulrich Leuchtmann, head of FX and emerging market research at Commerzbank in Frankfurt.